 Here’s where personal takes on a head of its own.
 Foodies all love Chef Gordon Ramsey for his wit, charm and… honesty.
 An episode of Kitchen Nightmares featured a failing restaurant by the name of Amy’s Baking Co. based in Arizona.
 The owners Amy and Samy Bouzaglo were seen and judged by millions on national television.
 Online reviews started to pour in about how crazy and dysfunctional the restaurant was and more personally towards the owner, Amy.
 As a result, Amy retaliated in a barrage of hateful remarks that proved the dysfunction.
 Soon after, Amy’s Baking Co. shut its doors for good.

 Online reviews can make or break a business if they are not handled properly.
 Make sure you reflect your business in a positive light and NEVER take the low road, especially on social media where word spreads as fast as light.

 How ReviewInc Can Help

-To learn more about how your business can avoid being the topic of horror stories, contact ReviewInc now for a FREE Reputation Report to see what your online reputation looks like and discuss with our experts on how to improve it.
+To learn more about how your business can avoid being the topic of horror stories and marketing fails, contact ReviewInc now for a FREE Reputation Report to see what your online reputation looks like and discuss with our experts on how to improve it.